yonsei-toc/CodeComple/README.md

 Algorithm problems have properties that can alter the complexity of their solution algorihtm implementations.
 We, therefore, provide the specific guideline to provides instructions and precautions for labelling the data.
-The detailed guideline is demonstrated in Section~\ref{ssec:guideline}.

 After the labelling, we use different programming experts to verify the class of each data that the human annotators assigned.
 The verification includes checking the precautions that are included in the guideline.
-The verification is the last procedure of our whole process of generating CodeComple dataset and we give detailed construction descriptions in Section~\ref{ssec:details_dataset}.

 ## Prerequisites